 Hahn’s End Petit Poulet, Phippsburg, ME: Hahn’s End had two of our favorites (Olde Shiretowne is the other), but Petit Poulet stood out.
 A soft cow’s milk with a bloomy rind and layer of ash, we’re definitely going to try to track this one down.
 Winner: 3rd place, cow’s milk.

-What was left of this year's winner after
+What was left of this year's winner after an hour or so |

 What We Found (Again)…